-The Department of Public Works will begin a town-wide brush and Christmas tree collection on Tuesday, January 4, 2022.
-Have your items curbside by 7 am.
-Remove all decorations and lights from the Christmas trees and do not put them in a bag.
+The Department of Public Works will begin a town-wide Christmas tree and brush collection on Tuesday, January 3, 2023.
+Please have your items curbside by 7 am Monday morning.
+Remove all decorations from the tree and do not place the tree in a bag.

 Curbside Waste Tips

 Please remember these tips when putting your curbside waste out for pickup:

 - Check and follow your section's collection schedule.

 - All yard waste must be placed by the curb prior to 7 am on the Monday morning of the scheduled week or day of collection, but not more than seven (7) days prior to its start